3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 ![ezgif-5-713d5d5e29](https://github.com/3rd-Stage-ACP-SUE-ABH/ACP-Project/assets/50342436/4943b1e1-9728-4bb6-8136-cc9392742b0b)

 Generally speaking, you get a lot of cool bugs in graphics, but this one really caught my eye.
-The most intentiona looking bug I've had so far.
+The most intentional looking bug I've had so far.
 I was forgetting to clear the color buffer every frame.